-Eligible entities who can apply for grant funds under this RFA are: Non-profit or community-based organization with an established physical presence (office)
+1. Eligible entities who can apply for grant funds under this RFA are:

-location, program activities, etc.) in the District of Columbia within wards 1 through 8.
+Non-profit or community-based organizations who have either their own established physical presence (office location, program activities, etc.) or a close partnership with an organization with an established physical presence (office location, program activities, etc) in Ward 3.
+Non-profit or community-based organizations who applied and were or were not awarded funds under the previous CAP competitions (RFA RM0CAP072123 & RM0CAP122223) and can demonstrate a close partnership with an organization with an established physical presence (office location, program activities, etc) in Ward 3.
 Justification:

 Experience Requirements

-Eligible entities who can apply for grant funds under this RFA should have the following experience:
+1. Eligible entities who can apply for grant funds under this RFA should have the following experience:

 An Organization with experience in addressing community and public health, substance use, mental health and behavioral health issues, in the District of Columbia, particularly in the proposed wards.

 Justification:

 Capacity to employ one (1) Full Time Equivalent (FTE) employee as Program Manager or Project Director to engage program participants and the community when implementing the DBH approved work plan.

 Justification:

-Demonstrable experience working with at-risk and high risk individuals between the ages of
+Demonstrable experience working with at-risk and high risk individuals between the ages of 12-25.

-12-25.

 Justification